 Your tooth and surrounding gum tissue may be slightly tender for several days as a result of manipulation during treatment and previous condition of your tooth.
 This tenderness is normal and is no cause for alarm.

 Do not chew food on the affected side until your endodontic therapy is completed and your tooth is covered with a protective restoration provided by your restorative dentist.
 You may continue your regular dental hygiene regimen.

 Pain Control Instructions

 Discomfort may be alleviated by taking ibuprofen (Advil), Aleve, aspirin, or acetaminophen (Tylenol) as directed.
 If for medical reasons you cannot take specific pain medications please let us know so we can customize a pain management strategy.

 Pain relief instructions:

-3. If pain is still present, then replace the Acetaminophen in Step 2 with a prescribed narcotic/acetaminophen combination such as Tylenol w/codeine or hydrocodone with acetaminophen while still taking the ibuprofen from Step 1.
+- If the pain is still present, then replace the Acetaminophen in Step 2 with a prescribed narcotic/acetaminophen combination such as Tylenol w/codeine or hydrocodone with acetaminophen while still taking the ibuprofen from Step 1.

 Will I Feel Pain During or After The Procedure?

 Toothache pain is the main reason for patients seeking treatment.
 The purpose of a root canal procedure is to eliminate the cause of this pain.
 Fortunately, modern anesthetics can make the procedure pain free in most cases.
 Seeking treatment early makes the procedure more comfortable.